ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/fpg/index.rst

 Scope
 +++++

-Mean FPG is a continuous exposure modelled in GBD.
+Mean FPG is a continuous exposure modelled in GBD using an ensemble distribution.
 FPG will be a target of lifestyle interventions in the simulation; the outcomes affected are described in the overall concept model document.